moorepants/dissertation/davisbicycle.rst

    Amped Bikes geared hub motor is shown installed along with the lead acid battery kit on the rear rack.

-To allow the bicycle to be propelled forward without requiring the rider to pedal, we opted for a bicycle electric hub motor kit.  `Amped Bikes
+To allow the bicycle to be propelled without requiring the rider to pedal, we opted for a bicycle electric hub motor kit. `Amped Bikes
 <http://www.ampedbikes.com>`_ graciously donated both direct drive and geared
 kits which included the motors, controllers, throttle, and 36 volt lead acid batteries.
 I used the direct drive version on the instrumented bicycle.
-The lead acid batteries were very heavy so we purchased a light, ~2.8 kg, 36 volt lithium ion battery as a substitute to help decrease the over bicycle weight.
+The lead acid batteries were very heavy so we purchased a light, ~2.8 kg, 36 volt lithium ion battery as a substitute to help decrease the bicycle weight.
 The kit comes with a motor controller with a rudimentary "cruise control".
-We needed some form of cruise control to allow the rider to set the speed during the experiment and then focus their attention to lateral control as opposed to throttle control.
+We needed some form of cruise control to allow the rider to set the speed during the experiment allowing them to focus their attention on lateral control as opposed to throttle control.
 The Amped Bike cruise control worked well for the experiments performed on the floor, but was more difficult to match the cruise control to the speed of the treadmill.
-Some sort of feedback control would alleviate the difficulties, but we made do.
+Some sort of feedback control would alleviate the difficulties, but we made due.
 The exposed wires from the hub motor are also easily susceptible to damage.
-The bicycle fell over once, damaged the wires and shorted the hall effects sensors in the hub.
+The bicycle fell over once, damaging the wires and shorting the Hall effect sensors in the hub.
 I spent a couple of weeks repairing it\ [#hubdamage]_.
-Overall, the motor met our needs for constant speed propulsion and the single battery would last an entire day of experimentation.
+Overall, the motor met our needs for constant speed propulsion and the single battery would last through an entire day of experimentation, but was susceptible to being easily damaged.

 Rider Harnesses
 ===============

 The bicycle was designed to accommodate a range of allowable rider motions.
 I designed it with three modes in mind.
-Firstly, the rider can simply have complete free rider biomechanical motion as they would when normally riding a bicycle.
+First, the rider can simply have complete free rider biomechanical motion as they would when normally riding a bicycle.
 The second design was intended to restrict almost all of the rider's ability to move with respect to the bicycle frame to better mimic the rigid rider assumptions in many bicycle models.
-And thirdly, a harness was designed to restrict the rider's movement to a particular subset of hypothesized dominant motions.
+And third, a harness was designed to restrict the rider's movement to a particular subset of hypothesized dominant motions.